Does Keeping Your Doors Closed Save On Heating Costs In Commercial Buildings?

 According to the Energy Saving Trust however, in general, it’s much better to close internal doors especially if you have some rooms that you don't heat, or just maintain a low temperature in.
 Radiators, panels, and panel convection heaters work by hot air rising and circling around and back down again.
 Keeping doors closed keeps this current of air in the space to prevent wasting energy, and stops cold air from getting in.

-So, there is your answer - it depends.
+So, does closing doors keep heat in and costs down?
+There is your answer - it depends.
 You can control your heating by controlling your doors, but the advice would be to mostly keep internal doors closed and only heat the rooms that need it.
-Hopefully that should keep our team happy, knowing they were all kind of right.
+Hopefully that should keep our team happy, knowing they were all kind of right, and keeping energy bills and our carbon footprint down by controlling warmed air and central heating.

 For all your door-closing and other door hardware needs, from people with plenty of know-how, visit our website today.